Rebolon/citations-papillotes/README.md

 I also added ngUniversal for prerendering on /cites and /authors(and ssr if i want to serve page with node-express)

+@TODO :
+ * remove ngx-pagination (coz it's still on ng13, and i finally don't really needs it)
+ * externalize app-pager into a standalone component on npm with ng-pager as name
+ * use app-pager in cites by author, authors
+ * improve styles of ng-pager with responsive mode ? in mobile only use next/prev and display currentPage / totalPage
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.